 Of course not.

-"[Ornish] is taking new pleasure in his public pursuits because his motives have changed.
-'I've learned that when my work is ego-driven, it makes me lonely,' he says.
-'When I approach it in a spirit of service, I'm much happier.'"
-(Newsweek, 3/16/98)
+Increasingly, the rich and famous are finding new pleasure in public pursuits, because their motives have changed.
+'I've learned that when my work is ego-driven, it makes me lonely," says Dr. Dean Ornish.
+"When I approach it in a spirit of service, I'm much happier."

 We must apply this to our own lives.
 Otherwise we are chasing a curse and we will never get back to the Garden.